-- 12.05.1 Improper Subsidy payments shall be calculated by comparing the subsidy paid during the applicable benefit month to the payment that would have been payable if eligibility and payment had been calculated correctly.
-The difference between the correct subsidy and the amount actually paid shall be the amount of the monthly improper payment. - 12.05.2 The monthly calculation is applied on a month-to-month basis for the improper payment period.
-The aggregate sum of the monthly improper payments within the improper payment period is the net amount of the improper payment or the overpayment/underpayment amount. - 12.05.3 If subsidy benefits are underpaid, the amount owed shall be paid within sixty (60) calendar days of the date the error was discovered, unless information needed to calculate the improper payment is inadequate or has not been received.
-If the Parent or Child Care Provider has an outstanding overpayment, the amount of the underpayment shall be used to offset the outstanding overpayment and any remaining balance of the underpayment shall then be payable to the Parent or Child Care Provider.

-- 12.05.4 Improper payments shall be corrected regardless of whether the Parent's case is active or closed.
-The Parent and Child Care Provider shall be notified of the determination. - 12.05.5 Repayment of overpayments shall begin on the first day of the month following the month in which the circumstances that caused the overpayment occurred. - 12.05.6 Repayment of Agency Administrative overpayments shall begin on the first day of the month following the month in which the circumstances that caused the overpayment occurred, unless a notice of adverse action is required. - 12.05.7 If the Department fails to take timely action following discovery of the issue to correct the issue causing the overpayment to accrue any subsequent subsidy benefits overpaid as the result of the delay shall be considered agency administrative error.
+- 12.05.1 ImproperSubsidy payments shall be calculated by comparing the subsidy paid during applicable benefit month to the payment that would have been payable if eligibility and payment had been calculated correctly.
+The difference between the correct subsidy and the amount actually paid shall be the amount of the monthly improper payment. - 12.05.2 Themonthly calculation is applied on a month-to-month basis for the improper pay.
+The aggregate sum of the monthly improper payments within the improper payment period is the net amount of the improper payment or the overpayment/underpayment amount. - 12.05.3 If subsidy benefits are underpaid, the amount owed shall be paid within sixty (60) c of the date the error was discovered, unless information needed to calculate the improper payment is inadequate or has not been received.
+If the Parent or Child Care Provider has an outstanding overpayment, the amount of the underpayment shall be used to offset the outstanding overpayment and any remaining balance of the underpayment shall then be payable to the Parent or Child Care Provider. - 12.05.4 Improperpayments shall be corrected regardless of whether the Parent's case is a closed.
+The Parent and Child Care Provider shall be notified of the determination. - 12.05.5 Repaymentof overpayments shall begin on the first day of the month following the circumstances that caused the overpayment occurred. - 12.05.6 Repaymentof Agency Administrative overpayments shall begin on the first day of following the month in which the circumstances that caused the overpayment occurred, unless a notice of adverse action is required. - 12.05.7 If the Department fails to take timely action following discovery of the issue to correct the issue causing the overpayment to accrue any subsequent subsidy benefits overpaid as the result of the delay shall be considered agency administrative error.